 Why would top marketers share the information that’s putting food on their table with the rest of the world to use and abuse?

-Maybe they were working so-well that savvy marketers kept them secret and to themselves.
+They were working so well that savvy marketers kept them secret and to themselves?

-Maybe they didn’t want the world to find out about this underground tactic.
+They didn’t want the world to find out about this underground tactic?